Our Team

 Board of Directors

-Tanya Fiddler (Cheyenne River Sioux), Treasurer
+Tanya Fiddler (Cheyenne River Sioux), Chairman

-Cassandra Palmier (Oglala Sioux), Member
+Cassandra Palmier (Oglala Sioux), Treasurer